ieeah/finsoccerz-static/README.md

-# Finsoccerz VitePress Site
+# Smart*Soccerz VitePress Site

-This is the VitePress version of the Finsoccerz site.
+This is the VitePress version of the Smart*Soccerz site.
 It's designed to run in parallel with the Hugo version until the migration is complete.

 ## Development